peteyb1313/keg-token/README.md

 # Keg Tokens (KEGS)

-Every Keg Token is redeamable for a single 5 gallon keg from the Doc.
+Every Keg Token is redeamable for a single 5 gallon keg from The Doc.

 - 1 KEG = 5 Gallons